Pareto PlotsPareto plots

 - Click a metric bar to see the relevant QC plot and guide set for that metric.

-- Click on the PNG or PDF button (hover to reveal buttons in the upper right) to export the Pareto plot for that guide set.
+- Click on the PNG or PDF button (hover to reveal buttons in the upper left) to export the Pareto plot for that guide set.

 - FWB - Fill Width at Base